My husband loves to barbeque. Nothing makes him happier than meat on a grill, or as of late the smoker…start salivating now!

 Back and forth, back and forth, through two children and a sliding glass door wherein some type of food or sauce or juice is inevitably dripped or spilled on the floor in the process.
 Outdoor eating to the rescue!

 The ability to eat and cook in the same area is a lifesaver.
+It also give you a large area to host friends over for a nice outside dinner!
 Here are 10 DIY build-around grill projects to keep your backyard barbeques convenient and beautiful.

 This basic seating is creating with cinderblocks on four sides and wood posts on top to create a beautiful countertop.
 Add a couple of bar stools and you’re ready to go.